Zren/Netbeans-Themes/ReadMe.md

 Theming
 =======

-While colpurs are stored in hexidecimal ARGB format, alpha is not checked/used for: 'bgColor', ... ?
+While colours are stored in hexidecimal ARGB format, alpha is not checked/used for assumably all configurable values.

 Themes
 ======